lukeh1980/Snapshot-Backup-Utility/ROADMAP.md

   This would save time on snapshots when a temp snapshot has already been made.

 - Fix bug that reports jobs successfully created when destination storage is invalid and no job is created.
 Need to create better error    reporting.

+- Add --clean feature to remove all files associated with a job when job is not properly created, to be used during testing.